Polona Hercog: 2021

-Hercog started her season at the first edition of the Abu Dhabi Open.
-She lost in the first round to fourth seed and eventual champion, Aryna Sabalenka.
+Hercog started her season at the first edition of the Abu Dhabi Open where she lost in the first round to fourth seed and eventual champion, Aryna Sabalenka.
 Seeded 15th at the first edition of the Gippsland Trophy, she was defeated in the second round by Daria Kasatkina.
 At the Australian Open, she lost in the first round to Caroline Garcia.

 Competing in Dubai, Hercog was defeated in the first round by lucky loser Misaki Doi.

 As the top seed at the Oeiras Ladies Open, Hercog won the title when her opponent, fifth seed Clara Burel, withdrew from the match due to a left ankle injury.

 At the İstanbul Cup, she lost in the first round to Vera Zvonareva.
 Despite losing in the final round of qualifying at the Madrid Open to Bernarda Pera, she still received a lucky loser spot into the main draw due to the withdrawal of Svetlana Kuznetsova.
 She was defeated in the first round by Jeļena Ostapenko.
 Getting past qualifying in Rome, she lost in the first round to 17th seed Maria Sakkari.
 At the first edition of the Serbia Open, she was defeated in the first round by Leylah Fernandez.
 At the French Open, she beat 16th seed and 2016 semifinalist, Kiki Bertens, in the first round.
 She ended up losing in the third round to 20th seed and 2019 finalist, Markéta Vondroušová.

 At the Birmingham Classic, Hercog was defeated in the first round by fourth seed and eventual finalist, Daria Kasatkina.
 In Eastbourne, she fell in the first round of qualifying to Zhang Shuai.
 At Wimbledon, she lost in the first round to Danielle Collins.
-At the US Open, she lost in the first round to 10th seed Petra Kvitová.
-At the Indian Wells Open, she lost in the first round to Anastasija Sevastova making her win–loss record 4-14 for the season, the worst in her 15 year professional career.
+She also lost in the first round at the US Open, to tenth seed Petra Kvitová.
+Finally, she lost in the first round of the Indian Wells Open to Anastasija Sevastova, making her win–loss record 4–14 for the season, the worst in her 15-year professional career.

-Hercog ended the year ranked 135.
+Hercog ended the year ranked No. 135.